kusamanetwork/userguide/docs/try/validate.md

 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' http://localhost:9933
 ```

 The output will have a hex-encoded "result" field.
-This is an encoding of your four Session keys.
+This is an encoding of your five Session keys.

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator with your Controller account.